spotDL/spotify-downloader/README.md

 <img src="http://i.imgur.com/Gpch7JI.png" width="290"><img src="http://i.imgur.com/5vhk3HY.png" width="290"><img src="http://i.imgur.com/RDTCCST.png" width="290">

 #### Have an Issue?

+- Spotify made it mandatory to use a token to fetch track information.
+So, if you get rate limited, please let me know in #58.

 - Search for your problem in the [Issues section](https://github.com/Ritiek/Spotify-Downloader/issues) before opening a new ticket.
 It might be already answered and save you and me some time :D